 So with the complexity of Workbooks and importing projects completed in Phase 1, the focus of Phase 2 will be remaining interface areas (called GUI – otherwise known as Graphical User Interface).
 GUI includes entry into the software (Main Menu / My Jobs / Job Summary) and then the hard working areas such as the Gantt chart (build program), reporting, quoting, Price Books and Specifications.

-Notably, once Phase 2 is completed you will receive a completely new installation of EstimatorXpress (called EstimatorXpress 2019 – you heard it first!).
-All new estimates are completed in new EstimatorXpress 2019.
+Notably, once Phase 2 is completed you will receive a completely new installation of EstimatorXpress (called EstimatorXpress 2019 – you heard it here first!).
+All new estimates will be completed in new EstimatorXpress 2019.
 All your previous work will be in your older version of EstimatorXpress.
 So, still completely accessible but not compatible with your new version.
-As I am sure you can appreciate, with the complete “extraction” from MS Excel you will have a BRAND NEW shiny EstimatorXpress which operates different to the “old” version.
+As I am sure you can appreciate, with the complete “extraction” from MS Excel you will have a BRAND NEW shiny EstimatorXpress which operates differently to the “old” version.

 Do bear with us!
-It’s exciting times here at HBXL HQ, and we’re on countdown for release of both Phase 1 and 2!
+It’s exciting times here at HBXL HQ, Phase I is out and we’re on countdown for release of Phase 2!